posit-dev/positron/extensions/positron-python/CONTRIBUTING.md

 the year (starting at 0).
 For example, the first release in July 2018 would be `2018.7.0`, the second release that month would be `2018.7.1`, etc.

+### Insiders Build

+Starting in 2018, we started publishing the latest development build of the extension onto a cloud storage provider.
+If you are interested in helping us test our development builds or would like to stay ahead of the curve, then please feel free to download and install the extension from the following [location](https://pvsc.blob.core.windows.net/extension-builds/ms-python-insiders.vsix).
+Once you have downloaded the [ms-python-insiders.vsix](https://pvsc.blob.core.windows.net/extension-builds/ms-python-insiders.vsix) file, please follow the instructions on [this page](https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix) to install the extension.

+The insiders build of the extension:
+* Will get replcaed with new releases published onto the [VS Code Marketplace](https://marketplace.visualstudio.com/VSCode).
+* Does not get updated with new insider build releases.
+* Is built everytime a PR is commited into the [master branch](https://github.com/Microsoft/vscode-python).